Lynn, Massachusetts

 Lynn is the eighth-largest municipality in Massachusetts, United States, and the largest city in Essex County.
-Situated on the Atlantic Ocean, 3.7 mi north of the Boston city line at Suffolk Downs, Lynn is part of Greater Boston's urban inner core.
+Situated on the Atlantic Ocean, 3.7 mi north of the Boston city line at Suffolk Downs, Lynn is part of Greater Boston's urban inner core and is a major economic and cultural center of the North Shore.

 Settled by Europeans in 1629, Lynn is the 5th oldest colonial settlement in the Commonwealth.
 An early industrial center, Lynn was long colloquially referred to as the "City of Sin", owing to its historical reputation for crime and vice.
-Today, however, the city is known for its contemporary public art, immigrant population, historic architecture, downtown cultural district, loft-style apartments, and public parks and open spaces, which include the oceanfront Lynn Shore Reservation; the 2,200-acre, Frederick Law Olmsted-designed Lynn Woods Reservation; and the High Rock Reservation and Park designed by Olmsted's sons.
+Today, however, the city is known for its immigrant population, historic architecture, downtown cultural district, loft-style apartments, and public parks and open spaces, which include the oceanfront Lynn Shore Reservation; the 2,200-acre, Frederick Law Olmsted-designed Lynn Woods Reservation; and the High Rock Reservation and Park designed by Olmsted's sons.
 Lynn also is home to Lynn Heritage State Park, the southernmost portion of the Essex Coastal Scenic Byway, and the seaside, National Register-listed Diamond Historic District.
 The population was 101,253 at the 2020 United States census.

 History

-Pre-contact
+Indigenous

 The area that is now known as Lynn was inhabited for thousands of years by Native Americans prior to English colonization in the 1600s.
 At the time of European contact, the area today known as Lynn was primarily inhabited by the Naumkeag people under the powerful sachem Nanepashemet who controlled territory from the Mystic to the Merrimack Rivers.
 Colonists would not establish a legal agreement with the Naumkeag over the use of their land in Lynn until 1686 after a smallpox epidemic in 1633, King Philip's War, and missionary efforts significantly reduced their numbers and confined them to the Praying Town of Natick.